ircashem/Avyukt/README.md

 * Improved code and bugs

+* Added Linux Backdoor (It might contain some bugs, If you find any then please report them to me!)

 # Setting Up Avyukt
 To use the Framework, You can simply download it as a ZIP File or you can clone it using this command